GoogleCloudPlatform/gke-networking-demos/gke-to-gke-vpn/README.md

 will be displayed in the "my-nginx-lb" row:
 ![Nginx External IP](../images/nginx_external_ip.png)
 ![Nginx Default Page](../images/nginx.png)
-1. Follow the steps 3 - 9 to verify resources in GCP PROJECT2.

 ## Verify the pod-to-service communication
 1. Clusters in the same region communicate through the internal load balancer.